 Permits Required for Wells

 Under Minnesota law, any well withdrawing more than 10,000 gallons per day or 1 million gallons per year must have a preliminary assessment before drilling.
-After the assessment, they will also need to get a water-use permit from the DNR.
+After the evaluation, they will also need to get a water-use permit from the DNR.

-The law defines wells that are capable of withdrawing more than 100,000 gallons per day as “high capacity.
+The law defines wells capable of withdrawing more than 100,000 gallons per day as “high capacity.
 These wells need approval before drilling, regardless of whether they require a water use permit.
 The law also requires owners of high-capacity wells to submit a pumping report to the DNR each year.

 Can I Dig My Own Well in Minnesota?

 Minnesota law requires anyone who works on a well to be licensed by the Minnesota Department of Health.
-There are licenses for specific well-related work, such as pumps or sealing.
+There are licenses for specific, well-related work, such as pumps or sealing.
 However, the law does allow people to build wells on their own property so long as the well is used for domestic or agricultural uses.

 Well Testing